PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-12 05:45:14
+Last updated: 2024-04-12 05:45:48
-Random Quote: Guard: "Inmate, step away from the machine."Larry: "He just called you 'inmate'."Guard: "You too, sir."Larry: "Sorry." - Larry Bloom
+Random Quote: I do have an angle, Craig.
+It's an angle called justice. - Saul Goodman